Revision Date: 8th July 2019

-Larcomes LLP (‘we’, ‘us’, and ‘our’) take data protection very seriously and we are committed to protecting your personal information.
+Larcomes Legal Limited (‘we’, ‘us’, and ‘our’) take data protection very seriously and we are committed to protecting your personal information.

 This explains what information we gather about you, what we use that information for, and who we give that information to.
 It also sets out your rights in relation to your information, how long we keep it and who you can contact for more information.